LeHuman/CS528/notes.md

   - Make queries return based off the probability of each attribute
   - e.g.    Given a DB of nationalities, they are set based off the probability that they are most common.
     - Probability is exponential?
 Accentuating those that are most common.
+  - More for categorical data, how often a cat. occurs
 - Global sensitivity
   - How sensitive a func is
   - More noise is added if a function is sensitive